ascend4/ascend4/A4SQP.md

 fixed variables from the NLP and maps the solution back afterward.
 That remains a separate cleanup item.

+## ASCEND Expression Evaluation Note

+ASCEND token relations currently carry both postfix token arrays and infix tree roots.
+The postfix arrays are the preferred execution representation for whole-relation residual and derivative evaluation.
+The infix tree roots are a structural view into the same token storage, useful for expression analysis, printing, simplification, inversion/search logic, and the current least-squares residual extraction work.

+The current ASCEND least-squares analyser uses infix residual subtrees because they are convenient stable references to extracted residual expressions.
+A future cleanup should push value and derivative evaluation down to a single expression-level subsystem that can evaluate either whole postfix expressions or partial postfix subexpressions from the same routines.
+In that design, LSQ recognition could tag residuals by postfix side/root token, and residual values, gradients, and higher derivatives would all come from shared expression evaluation code rather than LSQ-specific recursive evaluators.

 ## Solver Algorithm Snapshot

 A4SQP currently implements an elastic line-search SQP method: